 Idea management vs. innovation management?

-So, here's the difference: Innovation management is the process through which an organization manages and implements innovation.
+So, here’s the difference: Innovation management is the process through which an organization manages and implements innovation.
 It contains the process of managing all aspects of the innovation process.
-It is about organizational structures and processes that help an organization foster innovation and bring new ideas to life.
+It is about organizational structures and methods that help an organization foster innovation and bring new ideas to life.

 Where idea management stands in the innovation process is shown in the picture below.